 One of the best features of having a credit card is having rebates and cashback.
 This said cashback could be accumulated and converted into cash.
 You can also use these for travel points.

 Using a rewards type of credit card can help you save more for other purchases.
 However, this might be tempting.
 Make sure that you only spend according to your lifestyle.

 For example, you might earn $500 cash if you spend $3,000 in the first three months after getting your credit card.
 After that, you can spend it on essential things or save them for future uses.

 Having a credit card is excellent for emergencies.

 Emergencies are inevitable these days.
 Your credit card is a meaningful way to pay anything when there are emergencies.
 Credit cards can serve as a financial cushion whenever needed.
 Having a credit card will surely give you convenience in your everyday life.

 Use your credit card everywhere.

-Credit cards are known as the most convenient mode of payment wherever you go.
-Most credit cards can cater purchases even outside the country.
-So you can have a vacation anywhere without having to worry about carrying so much cash.
+Credit cards are the most convenient payment mode wherever you go.
+Most credit cards can cater for purchases even outside the country.
+So you can have a vacation anywhere without worrying about carrying so much cash.

 Use credit cards from convenience stores to high-end malls, even for hotels and parks.
-Credit cards are more convenient when used for online shopping, especially during these pandemic time.
+Credit cards are more convenient for online shopping, especially during these pandemic times.
 Moreover, most transactions are made online, even for buying goods and services.
 In short, using credit cards is the cashless way we buy.